 Your task for this Web Quest is to read an excerpt from a memoir and find images that relate to it to understand how the Civil War impacted people's lives in Florida.

-Read the memoir excerpt on page 21 or on the Florida Memory web site at (www.floridamemory.com/items/show/69683).
+Read the memoir excerpt on page 21.
 Search "salt factory" and "salt marsh."